unstoppableayush/ReactJS-19/17. CSS Styling/Readme.md

-## Add CSS Styling in React: Class vs ClassName
+## Add CSS Styling in React: Class vs ClassName , Inline CSS Styling

 - Inline styles are applied directly to the HTML Elmenets via the style attribute.
 - This approach uses Javascript objects to define the CSS properties and values.